RickyARojas/The-Groundhog-Trap/README.md

 The Groundhog Trap is an original AI governance framework conceived and developed by Ricky Rojas in 2026.

-The Groundhog Trap is an open AI governance framework created by Ricky Rojas for improving trust in large language models using multi-model consensus, adversarial validation, semantic routing, LLM-as-a-Judge evaluation, and enterprise AI governance principles.
+It improves trust in large language models through multi-model consensus, adversarial validation, semantic routing, LLM-as-a-Judge evaluation, and enterprise AI governance principles.

-Created by Ricky Rojas

 The Groundhog Trap is an AI governance framework designed to improve trust in large language models through adversarial validation, multi-model consensus, and deterministic decision making.
 Instead of relying on a single frontier model, The Groundhog Trap routes a prompt through multiple independent LLMs before comparing responses and generating an auditable consensus.

 Current prototype features: